yisiox/tp/docs/UserGuide.md

 ### Tutorials

-This section provides a walkthrough of common actions performed in AssetBook-3.
+This section provides a walkthrough of common actions performed in AssetBook.
 All actions are performed through typing a command into the **command input box**.
 For detailed documentation of all available commands, refer to the [features](#features) section.